How to clean a mattress: An easy and thorough guide

-If you've ever bought a mattress, you'll know they don't come cheap, and when you're investing this much money in a comfortable night's sleep, you'll want to make sure you're extending your mattress's life for as long as possible.
+If you've ever bought a mattress, you'll know they don't come cheap, and when you're investing this much money in a comfortable night's sleep, you'll want to make sure you're extending its life for as long as possible.

 With the average mattress life being 7-10 years, they can harbour all sorts of nasties in their lifetime, from dust mites and dead skin to dirt and other debris, meaning it's a good idea to clean your mattress on a regular basis.